kyma-project/website/src/blog-posts/7-release-notes-05.md

 ## Service Mesh

-Istio is now installed from official istio charts.
-Istio customization is externalized into a separate component: [istio-patch](https://github.com/kyma-project/kyma/blob/master/docs/service-mesh/docs/010-istio-patch.md).
-As the result kyma can be installed on top of an existing [istio installation](https://github.com/kyma-project/kyma/blob/master/docs/kyma/docs/037-inst-custom-istio.md) (in the supported version).
+Istio is now installed from official Istio charts.
+Istio customization was externalized into a separate component: [istio-patch](https://github.com/kyma-project/kyma/blob/master/docs/service-mesh/docs/010-istio-patch.md).
+As a result, Kyma can be installed on top of an existing [Istio installation](https://github.com/kyma-project/kyma/blob/master/docs/kyma/docs/037-inst-custom-istio.md) (in the supported version).

 ## Installation